Abbreviations : Report Help

 The buoyant density in sucrose or potassium tartrate is 1.19–1.20 g cm−3 (Dietzgen 2002).
 The lipid envelope is derived from the cytoplasmic membranes of plant or insect host cells (Jackson et al., 2005).

-Negative-sense, single-stranded RNA genomes are unsegmented and 12.8–14.5 kb in length.
+The negative-sense, single-stranded RNA genome of 12.8–14.5 kb is unsegmented.
 Six to ten mRNAs, one for each of the encoded proteins, have been identified in infected plants.

 N, P, M, G and L represent the five canonical rhabdovirus structural proteins.
 P of lettuce necrotic yellows virus (LNYV) and alfalfa dwarf virus (ADV) have RNA silencing suppressor activity (Mann et al., 2015, Mann et al., 2016, Bejerman et al., 2016).
 The P3 proteins of LNYV and ADV localize to plasmodesmata and trans-complement movement of heterologous viruses between plant cells (Mann et al., 2016).
 Colocasia bobone disease-associated virus (CBDaV), ADV, strawberry crinkle virus (SCV), northern cereal mosaic virus (NCMV) and barley yellow striate mosaic virus (BYSMV) encode small proteins that have the structural characteristics of class 1a viroporins, similar to those detected commonly in mammalian rhabdoviruses.
 The functions of other accessory proteins are unknown.

 The lipoprotein envelope is derived from the host plant or the insect vector (Jackson et al., 2005).
 Lipid composition is unknown.